Poem title: Al-Arjoozah al-Me’iyah.

 with him to her own family as she had desired.

 Halima realised that when she had the Prophet (saw) she had a lot of barakah in her life.
-Her animals that didn’t give milk would now give milk.
-Her general blessings increased.
-When the time was up to give the Prophet (saw) back, she asked for an increase in time due to the blessings he (saw) would be giving her.
+Her animals that didn’t give milk would now give milk and her general blessings increased.
+When the time came to give the Prophet (saw) back, she asked for an increase in time due to the blessings he (saw) would be giving bringing.

 Two months later his belly was cleaved open,